 Unfortunately, most investors underperform the market by several percentage points a year, and short-term investing is one of the major culprits.
 To be better than average, you have to do something different, and one key difference is to take a long-term view.

 Long-term investing is a key component of some of the most famous and successful investors of the last century.
 It separates those who run around in circles like headless chickens from those who understand the timescales in which business and stock market cycles work.

 Have long-term goals

-When you’re building up a pension nest egg it typically takes decades, and when you finally get round to drawing some income from it you want the income to last for decades too.
+When you’re building up a pension nest egg, it typically takes decades, and when you finally get around to drawing some income from it, you want the income to last for decades too.

 Investing is a multi-decade event.
 Don’t set goals for this week, this month or even this year.
 Think about 5, 10 or even 20 or more years into the future.

 One consequence of thinking about the long-term is that you might want to take less risk.
 After all, a stock never comes back from zero, and money lost that way can never be regained.
 Successful and defensive companies that have already existed for decades are often the investment vehicle of choice for long-term investors.